ghrlt/kpa/README.md

 Made with the help of the awesome open-source tool [HTTP Toolkit](https://httptoolkit.tech/) for trafic sniffing ❤️

+This project is a refactored version of [kard-private-api](https://github.com/ghrlt/kard-private-api)

 ## Installation
 `pip install pyKard`